 The Ninth Circuit's decision Arrey v.
 Barr, 916 F. 3d 1149 (9th Cir.
 2019) is instructive for its holding regarding safety in the country of potential firm resettlement.
 The petitioner, Delphine Arrey, was born in Cameroon, where she suffered decades of physical and sexual abuse.
 She fled to South Africa, where she was granted refugee status.
 In the seven years that she lived in South Africa, she was robbed and assaulted, and her brother was shot and killed there.
 Ms. Arrey returned to Cameroon so she could bury her brother in his country of birth, and then traveled through Nigeria and, eventually, Mexico to arrive in the United States where she sought protection.
-The BIA held that she had been firmly resettled in South Africa because of her refugee status, but the Ninth Circuit ruled that her past persecution in South Africa showed she would not be safe there, evidence sufficient to rebut the firm resettlement presumption because "firmly resettled aliens are by definition no longer subject to persecution."
+The BIA held that she had been firmly resettled in South Africa showed she would not be safe there, evidence sufficient to rebut the firm resettlement presumption because "firmly resettled aliens are by definition no longer subject to persecution."
 Id. at 20.